Amechi101/indieapp/indie_app/product_extend/src/README.md

 - Scrapping the product(s) --> **Scrap & Ingestor Phase**
 - Saving the product(s) --> **Scrap & Ingestor Phase**
-- Sending signal to users when we scrap a new site or new products are available from any site we scrap --> **Scrap & Ingestor Phase**
+- Sending signals to users when we scrap a new site or new products are available from any site we scrap --> **Scrap & Ingestor Phase**
 - Searching Python Model for product(s) --> **User Interaction *Product Filter**
-- Addding and Deleting likes from User Model for product(s) --> **User Interaction *Timeline**
+- Addding and Deleting likes from the User Model for product(s) --> **User Interaction *Timeline**

 **Frontend interactions**
 - Filtering the product(s) --> **User Interaction *Product Filter**